 Requirement Essential Attributes Desirable Attributes Qualifications and Training Professional qualifications Primary Medical Qualification (MBBS or equivalent).
-Completion of higher specialist training in gastroenterology and General Internal Medicine, or within 6 months of expected CCT date at time of interview.
-An appropriate higher degree or qualification (MD, PhD or equivalent).
-Qualification in Teaching and Learning.
-Professional training and memberships Full GMC registration and license to practice.
-Entry on Specialist Register for gastroenterology via: CCT (proposed CCT date must be within 6 months of interview date) CESR European Community Rights Membership of Royal College of Physicians or equivalent qualification.
+Completion of higher specialist training in gastroenterology and General Internal Medicine, or within 6 months of expected CCT date at time of An appropriate higher degree or qualification (MD, PhD or equivalent).
+Qualification in Teaching and Learning. interview.
+Loanning.
+Professional training and Full GMC registration and license to practice. memberships Entry on Specialist Register for via: CCT (proposed CCT date must be within 6 months of interview date) CESR European Community Rights Membership of Royal College of Physicians or equivalent qualification.
 Clinical Experience Employment Evidence of completion of a comprehensive broad- based training programme at specialty registrar level (or equivalent). or Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
 Evidence of training in gastroenterology and general internal medicine.
 Career progression consistent with personal circumstances.
 Clinical knowledge and skills Demonstrates ability to fulfil comprehensive gastroenterology and general medicine duties at a consultant level.
 Able to take full and independent responsibility for clinical care of patients and provide an expert clinical opinion on a range of problems.
-Demonstrates a clear, logical approach to clinical problems and an appropriate level of clinical knowledge.
-Full JAG accreditation (or equivalent) in upper GI endoscopy An area of subspecialty expertise (e.g. hepatology, inflammatory bowel disease, nutrition).
-Skills in ERCP or EUS are not required.
+Subspecialty expertise and experience in an area of luminal gastroenterology (specifically inflammatory bowel disease or nutrition) Demonstrates a clear, logical approach to clinical problems and an appropriate level of clinical knowledge.
+JAG accreditation in colonoscopy

 Full JAG accreditation (or equivalent) in upper GI endoscopy Experience and expertise in management of upper gastrointestinal bleeding (endoscopic and non endoscopic management) and acute GI emergency presentations Able to prioritise clinical need.
 Caring approach to patients.
 Requirement Essential Attributes Desirable Attributes Non-clinical skills Teaching Evidence of previous teaching and training experience.
 Defined educational roles Willingness and ability to contribute to departmental and or qualifications.
 Trust teaching programmes.
 Evidence of teaching of undergraduates, junior doctors and multi-professional groups.
 Management of change and quality improvement Demonstrates clear understanding of quality improvement and clinical governance within the NHS.
 Evidence of innovative development and implementation of guidance.
 Demonstrates willingness to implement evidence-based practice.
 Evidence of involving patients in practice development.
 Evidence of effective personal contributions to clinical audit, governance, and risk reduction.
 Innovation, research, publications and Understanding of the principles of scientific method and interpretation of medical literature.
 Recent evidence of relevant research, presentations or publications. presentations Demonstrates a critical and enquiring approach to knowledge acquisition.
 Demonstrates understanding of the research governance framework.
 Management and leadership experience Demonstrates familiarity with and understanding of NHS structures, management and current political issues, including an awareness of national strategic plan and constraints.
 Experience of formal leadership roles or training.
 Demonstrates willingness to lead clinical teams and develop an effective specialist clinical service.
-Communication and personal skills Good spoken and written English language skills.
-Evidence if patient and colleague Communicates effectively with patients, relatives, colleagues, GPs, nurses, allied health professionals and outside agencies. feedback.
+Communication and Good spoken and written English language skills.
+Evidence if patient and colleague personal skills Communicates effectively with patients, relatives, colleagues, GPs, nurses, allied health professionals and outside agencies. feedback.
 Excellent presentation skills, engages audience.
 Evidence of ability to work with multi-professional teams and to establish good professional relationships.
 Other requirements Motivation and management of personal practice Punctual and reliable.
 Demonstrates initiative in personal Good personal organizational and prioritization skills, achieve deadlines. practice.